 The Carry Trading Advantage

 Trading in the direction of carry interest is an advantage because, in addition to your trading gains, there are also interest earnings.
 Carry trading also allows you to use leverage to your advantage.
 When the broker pays you the daily interest on your carry trade, the interest paid is on the leveraged amount.
-If you open a trade for one mini lot (10,000 USD), and you only have to use $250 of actual margin to open that trade, you would be paid daily interest on $10,000, not $250.
-This can add up to large yearly returns.
+If you open a trade for one mini lot (10,000 USD), and you only have to use $250 of actual margin to open that trade, you will be paid daily interest on $10,000, not $250.
+It can add up to large yearly returns.

-Why Carry Trading Is Risky
+Why It Is Risky

 There is a fair amount of risk to the carry trading strategy.
 The currency pairs that have the best conditions for using the carry trading method tend to be very volatile.
 For this reason, carry trading must be conducted with caution.
-Nervous markets can have a fast and heavy effect on currency pairs that are considered to be “carry pairs” and without proper risk management, traders can be drained by a surprising and brutal turn.
+Nervous markets can have a fast and heavy effect on currency pairs that are considered to be “carry pairs,” and without proper risk management, traders can be drained by a surprising and brutal turn.

 The phrase, "carry trade unwind," is the stuff of carry trader's nightmares.
 A carry trade unwind is a global capitulation out of a carry trade that causes the "funding currency" to strengthen aggressively.
 We saw this with the Japanese Yen during the Great Financial Crisis.